 What Causes It?

-Researchers don't know what causes psoriasis.
+Researchers do not know what causes psoriasis.
 They do know that people who have it make more skin cells than normal.
 A faulty immune system seems to be involved.
 In people with psoriasis, T-cells (a kind of white blood cell) mistakenly attack skin cells.
 The new skin cells move to the outer layer of the skin too quickly, where they build up and form thick patches.

 There seems to be a genetic component.
 You are more likely to develop psoriasis if a close relative also has the condition.
 Several underlying factors may trigger the condition or flare ups, including: